Admissions, Support & Initial Placement Data

 Tables updated September 1

 The primary aim of the program is to train interns in the profession-wide competencies needed to be a skilled psychologist working with children, adolescents, emerging adults, and families in a medical setting.
 Additionally, multicultural/diversity issues, ethical practice, interpersonal skills, and professional behavior are addressed during the training year.
 There are two psychology internship positions.
 We offer two tracks: one in Pediatric Psychology and the other in Pediatric Neuropsychology.
-Both interns will receive training in assessment, consultation/liaison work, and outpatient therapy.
+Both interns will receive training in assessment, working in outpatient medical clinics, and outpatient therapy.
 Applicants must come from APA-accredited programs.
 Selection criteria include many other factors.

 The program requires that applicants have received a minimum number of hours of the following at time of application: